 How Do You Interpret These Findings?

 What are we to make of this research?
 Statin enthusiasts maintain that anyone with diabetes must take a statin, even if the drug caused the condition in the first place.
 There is no doubt that people with diabetes are at increased risk for cardiovascular complications.
 But if statins cause diabetes or make it harder to control blood sugar, it seems somewhat counterintuitive to routinely recommend such drugs to every such patient.
 At the very least, lower doses or lower-potency statins should be considered.
-This is a conversation people on statins should have with their prescribers.
+People on statins should definitely discuss the pros and cons of lipid-lowering medicine with their prescribers.

 We are not the only ones who find the official insistence on statins for people with diabetes questionable.
 A recent essay asks, “Are diabetes guidelines truly evidence based?”
-The authors suggest that the evidence to support statin therapy in diabetes is inconclusive (Bouchonville et al, Diabetes Research and Clinical Practice, online March 7, 2017).
+The authors suggest that the evidence to support statin therapy in diabetes is inconclusive (Bouchonville et al, Diabetes Research and Clinical Practice, May 2017).

 Statins and Exercise: